bbczeuz/Akumuli/README.md

 * If there are errors `quadmath.h: No such file or directory`, do: `yum install libquadmath-devel`
 * If there are errors `bzlib.h: No such file or directory`, do: `yum install bzip2-devel`
 * If there are errors `pyconfig.h: No such file or directory`, do: `yum install python-devel`
-* Then run `prerequisites.sh` to install the remaining libraries

 #### Building